MarlonBuosi/tcc-web/README.md

-## Basic information

-- Please follow Angular team's [commit message convention

-- Within a team which is using Pull Requests (PR), please make sure Pull Request's commit message is following the convention
+# Within a team which is using Pull Requests (PR), please make sure Pull Request's commit message is following the convention

 ## Format of the commit message